Leaf-Agriculture/docs/docs/satellite_overview.md

 <img alt="Field example" src={useBaseUrl('img/fieldovertime.png')} />

-This API accepts field boundary polygons and returns processed, cropped, and color-corrected RGB, NDVI, and NDRE images every time there is a new image available.
+This API accepts field boundary polygons and returns processed, clipped, and color-corrected RGB, NDVI, and NDRE images every time there is a new image available.
 We also provide information like percent cloud coverage of the field, the data coverage percentage, and the tile source for each image as well.